Duts/Firepush/README.md

-HI!
+Pushbullet for Firefox OS

+This project isn't writed by Pushbullet(.com) developers!

-This is a porting for Firefox OS of Pushbullet.
+The porting for Firefox OS is currently on develop, I follow all the changelog of the Official APP.

-Actually is an ALPHA version, stay tuned for the next updates!
+This APP is made by <a href="halandutrobert.com">me</a> & <a href="https://developers.google.com/web/fundamentals/getting-started/">Google</a>

+If you would suggest us something, please contact us: me@halandutrobert.com